 When to Audition:

-Anyone ages 12 & up.
-Children younger than 12 may audition for the role of Chip, but if not cast in one that particular role, they will not be able to participate this time.
+Actors ages 12 & up.
+All actors are non-paid.
+Girls ages 10-16 may audition for the role of Winnie, but if not cast in that particular role, actors younger than 12 may not be able to participate in this show.
 Children normally need to be at least 12 before they can audition.

 No, anyone can audition whether or not they attend a church.

 The Auditorium (Entrance #6) at Christ Wesleyan Church

 November 11 & 12 at 7:00pm, November 13 at 2:00 & 7:00pm, & November 14 at 2:00pm

 1. Act.
 Don’t just read.